p0358/notepadpp-CodeStats/README.md

 Code::Stats - Write code, level up, show off!
 A free stats tracking service for programmers.
 This plugin enables XP tracking in Notepad++.

+To get started, you need to create an account at [codestats.net](https://codestats.net/).

 Installation
 ------------

 1. Inside Notepad++ open the Plugins Admin (`Plugins` → `Plugins Admin...`).

 2. Check the box next to `Code::Stats` in the list of plugins.
+(Note: If the plugin version in the list is outdated, you need to update your Notepad++ to the latest version)

 3. Click the `Install` button.